Villenave-d'Ornon

 Villenave d’Ornon (/fr/; Gascon: Vilanava d’Ornon) is a commune in the Gironde department in Nouvelle-Aquitaine in southwestern France.

 It is the fourth-largest suburb of the city of Bordeaux, and is located to its south side.
 Thus, it is a member of the Bordeaux Métropole.
 Villenave-d'Ornon station has rail connections to Langon and Bordeaux.

+Geography

+Bordering towns of Villenave d'Ornon on the left bank of the Garonne River include Bègles to the north, Cadaujac to the south, Léognan to the south-west, Gradignan to the west, and Talence to the north-west.
+About 500 meters away, across the right bank of the Garonne, Villenave d'Ornon is bordered by Latresne to the east and Camblanes-et-Maynac to the south-east.